-followed an active interest rate policy to combat inflation as outlined in the monetary program.
+During the first quarter of 1998, the Central Bank followed an active interest rate policy to combat inflation as outlined in the monetary program.
 The Central Bank changed its interest rate quotations in the money markets three times during this period.
 Basically, interest rates are modified in response to inflationary expectations, being raised during the periods when inflation shows an upward trend.
 When an inflation is declining steadily, interest rates are lowered accordingly.
-Great care is taken to ensure that short - term interest rates move well above the longterm interest rates.
+Great care is taken to ensure that short - term interest rates move well above the long-term interest rates.
 The setting of the interest rate for Turkish lira supplied by the Central Bank as lender of last resort, through open market operations by adjusting liquidity in the economy turns out to be consistent with the tight monetary policy also.
 (Graph 8)

-rate policies with great care to bringing down inflation and keep the financial markets stable during the first quarter of 1998.
-During this period, Turkey's domestic markets have been stable and Turkish inflation has begun to decline in spite of unfavorable economic and political developments abroad.
+In sum, the Central Bank has pursued monetary and exchange rate policies with great care to bringing down inflation and keep the financial markets stable during the first quarter of 1998.
+During this period, Turkey s domestic markets have been stable and Turkish inflation has begun to decline in spite of unfavourable economic and political developments abroad.